How to Spot Dangerous Dogs

 Knowing What to Expect

-The average dog bite-related hospital stay costs upwards of $18,000.
+The average dog bite-related hospital stay costs upwards of $18,000 but dog bite attorneys can often get that money reimbursed and paid by the owner of the vicious dog.
 In fact, the average cost per claim has steadily risen, reaching a 90 percent increase from 2007 up to now.
 Not surprisingly, over a third of the liability claims paid by homeowners have been related to injuries caused by their dogs, totaling the staggering figure of over 700 million dollars.
 New Jersey is a strict liability state when it comes to dog bites.
 That means the owner of the dog is almost always liable whenever his or her dog bites someone.
 In a dog bite lawsuit, the dog owner’s homeowner’s insurance will usually cover the claim but those limits of available insurance typically range from $100,000 to $300,000.
 While the owner is considered strictly liable for any dog bite injury, this may not apply if the person injured was trespassing.

 What to Do If You Are Bitten by a Dog

 Seek medical attention immediately.
 If you cannot be treated immediately, pressing lightly on the wound will cause some bleeding that may help flush out some of the bacteria that might be present.
 Then, wash the wound with soap and apply an antibiotic cream to the wound.